Tom Stoltman: Personal life

 Stoltman is one of five siblings, all of whom live in and around their hometown of Invergordon close to their father, Ben.
 Stoltman's youngest brother Harry works for the Stoltman Brothers' business and is currently training to compete in strongman competition.
-Stoltman married wife Sinead in 2015 and is a supporter of Rangers FC.
+Stoltman married wife Sinead in 2015 and is a supporter of Rangers.

 Stoltman's mother Sheila died aged 56 in 2016.
 Stoltman and his brother Luke regularly cite their mother's influence as key to inspiring them to succeed in their careers.

-In 2021 a permanent tribute to Stoltman and brother Luke was installed by Invergordon Community Council in their hometown, where the signs at the entrances to Invergordon were updated to include their names and achievements.
+In 2021, a permanent tribute to Stoltman and brother Luke was installed by Invergordon Community Council in their hometown, where the signs at the entrances to Invergordon were updated to include their names and achievements.
 The sign reads "Welcome to Invergordon.
 Hometown of the Stoltman Brothers.
 World, European and UK Strongest Men".

-Stoltman was diagnosed with autism at the age of five.

 Other ventures

 Gym

 In 2018, alongside brother Luke, Stoltman opened a commercial gym, The Stoltman Strength Centre, in Invergordon.
-This was originally a joint venture with another party though is now fully owned by the Stoltman Brothers Ltd. The brothers use the facility for the majority of their training, having originally trained in Luke’s home gym in his garage.
+This was originally a joint venture with another party though is now fully owned by the Stoltman Brothers Ltd. The brothers use the facility for the majority of their training, having originally trained in Luke's home gym in his garage.
+In 2023 the brothers announced a partnership with Glasgow based commercial strength equipment brand Primal.
+As part of the deal, the Stoltman Strength Centre received an upgrade and redesign.

 Health and fitness brand

-As the popularity of the brothers has risen through their achievements and media presence, they began to sell Stoltman Brothers branded merchandise via an online shop.
-Original offerings were primarily focused around images of the brothers; however this has now been built up to include more everyday lifestyle clothing with Stoltman branding, 'motivational' apparel featuring some of the company/brothers' values and quotes, and more recently a collaboration with other strongmen where t-shirts with the athletes images are produced.
-All clothing is sold via the Stoltman Brothers website, with preparations also currently underway to open a shop in Invergordon.
+The brothers sell Stoltman Brothers branded merchandise via an online shop.
+Original offerings were primarily focused around images of the brothers; however this has now been built up to include more everyday lifestyle clothing with Stoltman branding, 'motivational' apparel featuring some of the company/brothers' values and quotes.
+All clothing is sold via the Stoltman brothers website and their shop which they opened in Invergordon in 2022.

+Stoltman Strength Academy

+The Stoltman brothers in 2022 set up their own strength training academy.

 Media

 Together with brother Luke, Stoltman has a YouTube channel through which they show training and competition footage, partake in various challenges, and provide an insight to everyday life for professional strongmen athletes.
-The brothers regularly collaborate on the channel with other well-known health and fitness personalities and YouTubers, with Eddie Hall, Matt Does Fitness, Hafþór Júlíus Björnsson and Larry Wheels all having featured.

-The brothers are also the subject of a documentary which is currently in production.
-Footage for which has been shot by Mulligan Brothers Studio and documents the brothers rise to prominence as elite level strongmen athletes and inspirational figures.

 Publications and other media

+The brothers released an autobiographical book, Lifting: Becoming the World's Strongest Brothers, in 2023.

 Luke and Tom both feature and narrate in Coach Mike Chadwick's The Red On Revolution book, published in 2022.